-- 4.5.1 Much of the habitat within the NDA is currently urban, comprising mainly village areas.
+- 4.5.1 Much of the habitat within the HSK NDA is currently urban, comprising mainly village areas.
 However, there are some areas of conservation and cultural importance.
 A container back-up area is located to the west of Tin Shui Wai Development Zone.
-This area contains significant numbers of containers and farm buildings. - 4.5.2 An area of wet agricultural land covers approximately 20 ha in the southern part of the NDA.
-Although disturbed by farming activities and scattered buildings, the area provides a habitat for a number of bird and invertebrate species. - 4.5.3 The ecological resources within the NDA are limited due to fragmentation and disturbance from surrounding village and container storage yards.
+This area contains significant numbers of containers and farm buildings. - 4.5.2 There is agricultural land in the HSK NDA.
+Although disturbed by farming activities and scattered buildings, the area provides a habitat for a number of bird and invertebrate species. - 4.5.3 The ecological resources within the HSK NDA are limited due to fragmentation and disturbance from surrounding village and container storage yards.